andresgongora/synth-shell/README.md

 * [Report a bug](https://github.com/andresgongora/synth-shell/issues):
   if you notice that something is not right, tell us.
 We'll try to fix it ASAP.
+* Suggest your idea for the next release?
+Send us and email or open an [issue](https://github.com/andresgongora/synth-shell/issues)!
 * Become a developer: fork this repo and become an active developer!
-  Take a look at the [issuess](https://github.com/andresgongora/synth-shell/issues) for suggestions of where to start.
+  Take a look at the [issues](https://github.com/andresgongora/synth-shell/issues) for suggestions of where to start.
 Also, take a look at our [coding style](coding_style.md).
-* Do you have an idea that you would like to see in the next release?
-Send us and email or open an [issue](https://github.com/andresgongora/synth-shell/issues) with your suggestion!